Betoken/Whitepaper/BetokenWhitepaper.md

 * At most 20 investment proposals can be created in each cycle.
 * Each proposal can invest in only one token, and two proposals cannot invest in the same token.
 * When staking into a proposal, the size of the stake must be no less than 25% of one's Kairo balance.
-* If a user has Kairo and didn't stake anything in the current cycle, 25% of their Kairo balance will be staked equally into the opposing side of all proposals.
+* If a user has Kairo and didn't stake anything in the current cycle, 25% of their Kairo balance will be burnt.
 * A user cannot stake into both sides of the same proposal.
 * If the number of supporters of a proposal reaches zero, the proposal will be removed from the list.
 No similar rule for the number of opposers.